How did you get your start in the golf industry?

 Every successful business or team has to have adequate communication and organization.
 “You cannot manage what you cannot measure.”
 For me the importance lies in the following structure:

-B. Identify individual strengths and place people in situations to utilize those skills to be successful, making sure to develop opportunities to grow in areas of that could use improvement.
+- Identify individual strengths and place people in situations to utilize those skills to be successful, making sure to develop opportunities to grow in areas that could use improvement.

 What achievements are you most proud of?